LeeT27/learningVerilog/README.md

   - Combined 4 of these MUX modules, each handling a different byte of the 32-bit input ([31:24], [23:16], [15:8], [7:0]), to create the 32-to-1 multiplexer
   - The value of the first three bits [2:0] determine which position to check a bit in each MUX
   - The value of the last two bits [4:3] choose which MUX to return from using the ternary operator
-- Applied `always @(*)` blocks to ensure outputs automatically update when inputs change
+- Learned to use `always @(*)` blocks to ensure outputs automatically update when inputs change
-- Used a **`case` statement** so that every 3-bit selector combination corresponds to its correct bit from the 8-bit input
+- Learned to use a **`case` statement** so that every 3-bit selector combination corresponds to its correct bit from the 8-bit input
 - Learned how to use the **ternary operator `? :`** to select the appropriate multiplexor based on bits [4:3] of the main selection line
   - `<condition> ? <value_if_true> : <value_if_false>` (can be chained)
 - Learned how to express **multi-bit values** in binary `b`, hexadecimal `h`, or decimal `d` using the format,